Mindwerks/wildmidi/README.md

 * Greatly reduced the heap usage (was a regression introduced in 0.2.3)
 * OpenAL support: Fixed audio output on big-endian systems.
 Fixed audio skips at song start.
 * OSS support: No longer uses mmap mode for better compatibility.
+This gains us NetBSD and OpenBSD support.
 * Worked around an invalid memory read found by valgrind when playing Beethoven's Fur Elise.rmi at 44100 Hz using the old MIDIA patch-set from 1994.